 In this tutorial, we learn how to tie fishing jigs.
 First, go through the eye of the jig with your thread, then make a fisherman's knot making seven to eight turns.
 Now, go through the loop with the end of the string and pull it tight.
 Then, cut the end off and make sure you have four to five feet of lead left.
 You can put a swivel on the end of it, then tie another fisherman's knot.
 When finished, this will go to your main line on your other rod and you will be ready to go!
 This is easy to m...

 Have beat up trucks?
 Take a look at this instructional video and learn how to rethread your skateboard truck axle.
 There are two techniques to rethread your axle rod on your skateboard truck.
 You can use either a grinder or a rethreader.

 First of all you have to check the breast collar which is attached and hanged to the saddle.
 You have to maintain safety by not ducking under the horse neck.
 It is better for you to go around and do your job.
 Keep your head away from the horse head while attaching a collar.
 Ask your handler to hold the horse for you.
 Now pick your breast collar up and reach around the horse.
 Don’t duck under the horse head, but bring the collar belt to your side and then attach it to the ring on the saddle.
 N...

 Learn how to tie a Heaving Line or Franciscan Monk's Knot - a practical and decorative knot used to add weight to the end of a heaving line, or to finish a Monk's belt rope ends.
 This is a fine knot for camping, climbing, sailing or Boy Scout training.

-Check out this fishing tutorial video that demonstrates how to tie a Twisted Leader fishing knot used to tie Mono to Gelspun/Braid knots.
-Just follow the simple steps outlined in this instructional fishing video and learn how to tie a Twisted Leader fishing knot.
-Start reeling in the big fish!
+Check out this fishing tutorial video that demonstrates how to tie a Sliding Snell fishing knot.
+Just follow the simple steps as outlined in this instructional fishing video and learn how to tie a Sliding Snell fishing knot.
+Tying knots is a breeze after watching this tutorial.
+So start reeling in the big fish!